bm3-mplanzer/SalesPriceApproximation/readme.md

 # Scenario
-Assume you have four items in a supermarket.
+Assume you want to buy four items in a supermarket.
 If you add the prices together, you get CHF 7.77.
 If you multiply the prices, you also get CHF 7.77.
 How much did the Items cost?
 # How to solve this?
 Well, by trying out all possible combinations that add up to CHF 7.77 \
 Or if you want to solve this in more mathematical ways, you can assume two numbers and guess the other two, then get as close as possible. \